mjpitz/jsonnet-monitoring-starter/README.md

 To simplify the process, this project comes with a pre-built [GitHub action](./.github/workflows/branch.yaml).
 When you push a branch or pull request, changes are automatically lint, built, and test.
-When you push a tag to the repository, the contents of `out` are uploaded as assets to the release.
+When you push a tag, the contents of `out` are uploaded as assets to the release.

 ## Inspiration / References